raditya1117/HoneyBadger/fastapi-testing/article.md

 Now that we have implemented the basic calculator app, let's discuss the different FastAPI errors and how they occur.

-## Different types of errors in FastAPI
+## Different Types of Errors in FastAPI

 Errors in FastAPI are categorized into various types, such as internal server error, validation error, method not allowed error, and HTTP exception.
 Let's discuss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.